blepore/AzureNotes/CreateOwnLaasoCluster.md

 # Creating a LaaSO cluster in your own subscription
-For internal
+For internal customers/partners only.
+This will not work for external customers.

-# Assumptions:
+## Assumptions:
 	Subscription exists and users have access to resources within the subscription via VPN/Public-IP-enabled jumpbox All infrastructure resources (vnet, keyvaults, managed identities) reside in a ‘infra’ rg (designated in config file)

-# Prerequisites:
+## Prerequisites:
 	Add user as a Reader to our image gallery

-# Procedure
+## Procedure
-## Create geneva certificate
+### Create geneva certificate
 	From CloudShell ->

 	$Env = "dev0"